 For some language syllabuses, separate oral endorsement grades are reported on a scale of 1 (ONE) to 5 (FIVE).
 With 1 (ONE) being the highest and 5 (FIVE) the lowest.

-Candidates who fail to reach the standard required for grade 5 (FIVE) will have nothing reported on the statements of results.
+Candidates failing to reach the grade 5 (FIVE) standard will have nothing reported on their statement of results.

 How are Cambridge ICE group award results reported?